pedrocosta99/pdf-quiz-app/README.md

-# 🧠 Oleve Take-Home Project: AI-Powered PDF Quiz Generator
+# 🧠 AI-Powered PDF Quiz Generator

 This full-stack project allows users to upload a PDF, extract its content, and generate an AI-powered multiple-choice quiz.
 Built with modern technologies such as **FastAPI**, **Next.js**, **TailwindCSS**, **Zustand**, and **React Query**.